 This Clonmany cottage is over 80 years old it lies on a very private site fully enclosed by mature traditional hedging.
 It has its own private entrance with parking and gardens.
-It is ideally located just beside the entrance to Tullagh Beach where you can enjoy our fantastic beach and views of Binnion Hill, Tullagh Point, Glashedy Island and Irelands most northly point Malin Head.
+It is ideally located just beside the entrance to Tullagh Beach 2mins walk away where you can enjoy our fantastic beach and views of Binnion Hill, Tullagh Point, Glashedy Island and Irelands most northly point Malin Head.
 If you plan on some surfing, Inishowen Surf School give lessons and run's camps here.

 Just a two minute stroll up the road is the Equestrian Centre where you can enjoy some horse riding lessons or maybe a nice trek on the beach.
 The kids can join in our Summer Camps.
 If you wish to bring your horse on holidays we have 14 full size boxes with rubber mats and automatic drinkers.
 We have a number of trekking routes available to us with the most beautiful scenery of Inishowen.
 Why not come stay with us take some lessons and then enjoy the rest of your time relaxing on the beach, maybe some surfing or roaming the Urris Hills on one of our scenic walks.

 Within walking distance of the cottage lies the famous Rusty Nail pub.
 Where you can avail of fine ales, superb dining and possibly a good old sign song.
 It is renowned for its warm welcome and family friendly environment.